 When you want to transact crypto on Binance:

-Log in to your account, select the ‘Buy crypto’ option on the left side of your screen, and choose ‘Card deposit.’
+Create an account or log in to your account, select the ‘Buy crypto’ option on the left side of your screen, and choose ‘Card deposit.’
 You can also use the ‘Wallet’ option on the left side of the screen.
 You can deposit funds using Wire transfer, Swift, SEPA, BTH, and ETH.